 Search engine optimization (SEO)

-Websites are forced to adjust with the algorithm as it constantly changes.
+Websites content creators adjust strategy alongside algorithm changes.
 With 50% of Google users clicking their search results within nine seconds, you want your content to be one of the first results on the page.
 That’s where search engine optimization (SEO) comes into play.
 SEO is an important part of developing a digital marketing strategy.

 SEO is the process of auditing and improving your website to increase visibility in search engine results pages (SERP).
 Optimizing content with related keywords and phrases is an important component of SEO.
-It’s what will get your content ranking high in searches.
+This strategy gets your content ranking high in searches.

 Programs like Semrush identify top-performing keywords and search terms to optimize your website content.
-The more optimized your content is, the greater chance it will be highly ranked and more likely to be clicked.
+The more you optimize your content, the greater chance it ranks higher, which then brings in more clicks.
 In a way, SEO is a tactic where you’re predicting search engine behavior.

 As search engines become more intelligent, relevancy and quality of content will be top factors.
 This extends beyond traditional search engines like Google and Bing.
 Today, people optimize their lives with search.
 Content creators need to meet them where they are – whether it’s a blog related to your brand or a video shared on social media.